-Open source technology is an often-misused term; too often, users often think open source is synonymous with free.
+Open source technology is an often-misused term; too often, users think open source is synonymous with free.
 With the relatively recent rise of the Internet’s influence on production and development of software, open source has become a popular vehicle to obtain widespread use and support of some very popular software titles.

 When youthful developers think of open source, programming becomes a form of art much less a painting and more like creating music by harmoniously working in collaboration towards a common objective with few licensing restrictions and more freedom to grow.